itsfarseen/boltdb-benchmarks/Readme.md

 # BoltDB Benchmarks

-This experiment compares different strategies of storing a record in BoltDB and the performance implications.
+This study evaluates different strategies for storing records in BoltDB and examines their performance trade-offs.

+---

-# Experiment Parameters
+## Experiment Setup

-It was run at the following record counts:
+Benchmarks were run at the following record counts:

-- 10, 100, 1_000
+* 10, 100, 1,000
-- 10_000, 25_000, 50_000, 75_000
-- 100_000, 250_000, 500_000, 750_000
-- 1_000_000

-With 10 runs per scenario and averaging the results.
+* 10,000, 25,000, 50,000, 75,000
+* 100,000, 250,000, 500,000, 750,000
+* 1,000,000

+Each scenario was repeated **10 times**, and results were averaged.
-This took several hours to run.
+The full suite of tests required several hours to complete.

+---

-# Example Data Used
+## Example Data

 ```go
 func generateUser(id int64) *UserInfo {